eerolinna/bayesbench/SampleFormat.md

     ranks = compute_ranks(output, prior_draw)
 ```

+For PyMC the outputs are essentially already in the new format.
+If we want to follow the old format then we need to figure out how to convert PyMC to it (which will be difficult)

+# Comments

+For Stan we need extra information to be able to transform the Stan output to the new representation.
+Currently the information is provided in model info json files.

+We could also make it so that if the model follows certain conventions then the json info file is not needed.

+- If there is a variable named `log_lik` then it is the log likelihood.
+- If a variable has a trailing underscore it is assumed to be a prior or prior predictive draw.
+If there is a corresponding parameter without the underscore then it is prior, else it is prior predictive.
+- If a parameter has trailing `_hat` or `_pred` then it is a posterior predictive draw that is named by removing `_hat` or `_pred`.

 One potential problem is that we regenerate prior and prior predictive draws each time we run inference for the model.
 If we want to avoid this then we'd need to have two Stan models: A generative model that generates prior and prior predictive draws and a normal model.